Latest News

 Volunteer!

 HalloweeM setup starts at ~3 PM at the hotel.
 As much as we’ve appreciated all the impromptu volunteers in years past, this year we ask you to sign up in advance for Hospitality either online or using the on-site sign-up sheet near registration because, for everyone’s safety, we need to tightly control the number of people who have access to the food preparation area and food in the serving area.
-Sign up before WeeM starts and earn double and even triple entries for the Sunday morning cash drawings held during the Awards & Announcements Presentation.
+Sign up to earn entries for the Sunday morning gift card drawings held during the Awards & Announcements Presentation.
 Winners need not be present Sunday for awards of $25 or more.
+Volunteer for at least 4 hours and receive the coveted WeeM pin.

 Programs

-Expect the first program to start at ˜6 PM.
+Expect the first program to start no earlier ˜6 PM.

 Tournaments